hpc-uk/hpcuk-website/rse/rse_network.md

 that have an inerest in HPC topics are welcome to attend.
 The agenda is flexible and aims to cover items of interest to the community but usually covers:

+   - Topics  of interest suggested by the community
-   - Updates from RSE teams supporting UK national HPC facilities
+   - Highlights from RSE groups supporting national HPC facilities
-   - Updates from other RSEs on topics of interest
-   - Upcoming events and meetings
+   - Upcoming training, events and meetings

+A call for topics of interest goes out one week before meetings to the RSE mailing list and RSE Slack.

 ## Connection details